-R. James Woolsey, the director of the Central Intelligence Agency (CIA) under President Bill Clinton from 1993-1995, is a well-connected advocate of a militarist U.S. foreign policy.
-He has supported the work of several neoconservative-led interest groups, including the Committee on the Present Danger, the Committee for the Liberation of Iraq, the Project for the New American Century, and the Center for Security Policy, among numerous others.
+R. James Woolsey, the director of the Central Intelligence Agency (CIA) under President Bill Clinton from 1993-1995, is a well-connected advocate of militarist U.S. foreign policies.
+He has supported the work of several neoconservative-led groups, including the Committee on the Present Danger, the Committee for the Liberation of Iraq, the Project for the New American Century, the Center for Security Policy, among numerous others.

-Woolsey is also a frequent consultant and advisor to private businesses, as well as government boards and panels.
+In addition, Woolsey is a frequent consultant and advisor to private businesses and defense contractors, as well as government boards and panels.
 A former vice president of Booz Allen Hamilton, a Pentagon contractor, and partner at the high-profile D.C. law firm Shea and Gardner, Woolsey's experience includes serving as chair of his firm Woolsey Partners, serving as venture partner and senior advisor to VantagePoint Venture Partners, chairing an advisory group of the private equity fund Paladin Capital Group, and serving as counsel to the law firm Goodwin Procter.

-In addition to serving briefly as head of the CIA, Woolsey's government work has included being a member of the National Commission on Energy Policy, serving on the George W. Bush-era Defense Policy Board, advising the Deterrence Concepts Advisory Panel, serving on the controversial "Rumsfeld Missile Commission" (chaired by Donald Rumsfeld), and serving on various arms control treaty negotiation teams.
+Woolsey's government work, aside from the CIA, has included being a member of the National Commission on Energy Policy, serving on the George W. Bush-era Defense Policy Board, advising the Deterrence Concepts Advisory Panel, serving on the controversial "Rumsfeld Missile Commission" (chaired by Donald Rumsfeld), and serving on various arms control treaty negotiation teams.

-A long-standing Iran hawk, Woolsey has pushed back against the notion that Iranian President Hassan Rouhani, who was elected in 2013 on a platform of improving Iranian relations with the West, is a "moderate."
+Woolsey has also long pushed for a confrontational approach on Iran.
+He has pushed back against the notion that Iranian President Hassan Rouhani, who was elected in 2013 on a platform of improving Iranian relations with the West, is a "moderate."
 In an October 2013 op-ed for The Hill coauthored with Bijan Khan and David J. Smith, Woolsey argued that before the United States engages with Rouhani, he must demonstrate Iran's "unequivocal commitment" to the Nuclear Nonproliferation Treaty (NPT) and its additional protocols, as well as end the country's support for anti-Israel militant groups in the Levant, protest China and Russia's mistreatment of their ethnic and religious minority populations, denounce the common "Death to America" slogan in Iran, and improve conditions for Iran's own marginalized populations.

 Woolsey also promotes a hard line on North Korea, invoking in May 2013 the generally discredited threat that North Korea could launch a nuclear device in the stratosphere to trigger an electromagnetic pulse (EMP) that would cripple U.S. infrastructure.
 "An EMP attack," Woolsey claimed in a Wall Street Journal op-ed that month, "would collapse the electric grid and other infrastructure that depends on it—communications, transportation, banking and finance, food and water—necessary to sustain modern civilization and the lives of 300 million Americans."
 Woolsey concluded by calling for a U.S. attack on the country, writing that "A surgical strike to prevent North Korean development of an ICBM has never been more urgent.
 Such a strike would draw a necessary line in the sand for North Korea—and Iran."
 (Commenting on Woolsey's op-ed, a writer for Foreign Policy subsequently described the EMP scenario as "a wild claim" peddled by a "crowd of cranks and threat inflators.")